This project is now closed.

 The project

-The Syria Area‑Based Analysis (SABA) initiative, led by ACAPS, aims to strengthen the effectiveness, efficiency, and timeliness of the Syrian humanitarian response by providing a shared and decision‑ready evidence base.
+The Syria Area‑Based Analysis (SABA) initiative, led by ACAPS, aimed to strengthen the effectiveness, efficiency, and timeliness of the Syrian humanitarian response by providing a shared and decision‑ready evidence base.

-Through the development of an Area Based Analysis dashboard, a consolidated core dataset, and interpretive analysis reports, the project will seek to enable humanitarian actors to make more informed and data‑driven decisions at both strategic and operational levels.
+Through the development of an Area-Based Analysis dashboard, a consolidated core dataset, and interpretive analysis reports, the project sought to enable humanitarian actors to make more informed and data‑driven decisions at both strategic and operational levels.

 Expected impact

-The SABA project will equip humanitarian agencies with timely and evidence‑based analysis to guide more effective interventions across Syria.
-By consolidating fragmented data and offering granular and area‑level insights, it will allow actors to prioritise the most vulnerable populations amid shrinking funding and competing crises.
-A shared evidence base will reduce duplication and align priorities across agencies, while localised detail will support tailored and context‑specific responses.
-Regular updates support better planning and timely adaptation as needs change, strengthening accountability and building donor confidence.
+The SABA project aimed to equip humanitarian agencies with timely and evidence‑based analysis to guide more effective interventions across Syria.
+By consolidating fragmented data and offering granular and area‑level insights, it provided space for actors to prioritise the most vulnerable populations amid shrinking funding and competing crises.
+A shared evidence base reduced duplication and aligned priorities across agencies, while localised detail supported tailored and context‑specific responses.
+Regular updates supported better planning and timely adaptation as needs change, strengthening accountability and building donor confidence.

 - Syria Area‑Based Analysis Dashboard: updated monthly to track developing risks and priorities.